muit/muit.github.io/content/posts/memory/introduction-to-allocators-and-arenas.md

 It behaves like a general-purpose arena, meaning it can't have limitations, and it must be good enough at doing everything.
 All this, while lacking any context about our particular use case.

-Knowing that, I can think of three performance benefits from arenas and allocators:
+Knowing this, I can think of three performance benefits from allocators:
 **Allocation/free cost**, **memory locality** and **fragmentation**.

 > **Allocation/Free Cost**